thepirat000/CachingFramework.Redis/README.md

 var context = new Context("10.0.0.1:7000, 10.0.0.2:7000, 10.0.0.3:7000, connectRetry=10, syncTimeout=5000, abortConnect=false, allowAdmin=true");
 ```
 See [this](https://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/Configuration.md) for StackExchange.Redis configuration options.

-The Context class provides all the functionality divided into four categories, each of which exposed as a property in the `Context` class with the following names:
-- Cache
-- Collections
-- GeoSpatial
-- PubSub

 ### Adding objects